Lachiemckbioinfo/KEGGChem/README.md

 Thank you for using KEGGChem.
 More details can be found at https://github.com/Lachiemckbioinfo/KEGGChem.
 This program is neither endorsed by or affiliated with KEGG.
 Please cite the relevant KEGG literature when using this program.
 ```
 ## Command Arguments
+### Input
+The input file command (`-f` or `--file`) is a required option.
+All three modes use a raw text files as input, in the form of a list of KEGG orthologue, compound, or module codes, with one code per line.
+There is no file extension requirement.

 ## Mode
 KEGGChem has several different modes of function, which determine how it behaves.
 The modes currently available include: ko, module, compound, and reaction.
 The modes ko and module are used to retrieve KEGG compound codes, while the modes compound and reaction retrieve additional metadata for those codes.